 When you consider the different types of flooring, the first thing to look at is the function of the space.
 How the space is used largely determines the type of flooring you require.
 In a commercial space, there’s no question that the floors need to be durable, given that they’re facilitating more traffic as well as more rugged conditions than the average home.

-When determining the type of flooring to use in a commercial space, consider the following factors that are unique to this application:
+When determining the commercial flooring types to use in a space, consider the following factors that are unique to this application:

 - Strength and durability: Commercial spaces typically carry much more weight than the average home flooring.
 In a commercial building, there are many more pairs of feet coming and going — from employees to customers to suppliers, the traffic doesn’t end on any given business day.
 Additionally, commercial flooring will have more heavy objects applied to it, such as business equipment and office furniture.
 Therefore, the flooring designed for a commercial space is meant to be strong enough to endure this long-term wear-and-tear.